bmrolo/azureCLIscripts/README.md

 # azureCLIscripts
-A repo containing scripts using the Azure CLI
+A repo containing scripts/commands using the Azure CLI and Bash commands to showcase Linux use cases